October 12, 2022

 VESPERS

-I took a slow walk around the monastery, taking photos of the arched arcade around the grass courtyard and the magnificent stone towers reflecting the early evening sun.
-The pain remained, but seemed more manageable, and I hoped it would eventually fade away.
+I lay in my bed half-heartedly trying to read for the next two hours, but the pain didn’t subside much.
+Perhaps getting up and moving would help.
+I took a slow walk around the monastery, snapping photos of the arched arcade surrounding the grass courtyard and the magnificent stone towers, which reflected the early evening sun.
+My stomach pain remained, but it seemed more manageable, and I hoped it would eventually fade away.

 Bell towers above me

-At 7 p.m., Brother Lawrence showed up to escort a group of approximately 25 pilgrims to the upstairs portion of the monastery to watch evening their vespers.
+At 7 p.m., Brother Lawrence showed up to escort a group of approximately 25 pilgrims to the upstairs portion of the monastery to watch their evening vespers.

 For the next 40 minutes, I watched with curiosity as the monks and nuns chanted, sang, and sat in silence during their evening ritual.
 I didn’t understand their words, or even the nuance of their traditions, but I enjoyed observing what was clearly an important part of their lives.